katrimarika/website-with-cms-demo/README.md

 npm start
 ```

-This runs a hugo development server serving files from `build` and sets up live reload for both hugo and svelte.
+This runs a development server serving files from `build/admin` and sets up live reload for svelte.
 The admin panel built from `src` folder and can be found at [/admin/](http://localhost:10001/admin/).

 To release, i.e. update version, tag and push to production branch (no local build required):